 Flaithbertach was brought to Cell Dara then and the clergy of Leinster reproached him severely, for they knew that it had been he alone who had urged the hosting and the battle and that Cormac had come against his will.
 However, after the death of Cerball, king of the Laigin, Flaithbertach was released, which was at the end of that year, according to some.
-Muirenn, successor to Brigit, along with a large group of clergy and many relics, escorted him to Mag nAirb 7 and when he arrived in Munster he made peace there.
+Muirenn, successor to Brigit, along with a large group of clergy and many relics, escorted him to Mag nAirb and when he arrived in Munster he made peace there.
 Afterwards he went to his monastery on Inis Cathaig and spent a while there piously, until he came out again to take the kingship of Cashel and he was king of Munster for thirty-two years.

-It is also said that the Munster King Cormac and the Leinster King Cerball, although fighting on opposite sides, were foster-brothers raised together and fellow students and that Gelsearc, daughter of Derell, King of France, raised them together.8 young spear carrying servant was riding immediately behind with the spear.
+It is also said that the Munster King Cormac and the Leinster King Cerball, although fighting on opposite sides, were foster-brothers raised together and fellow students and that Gelsearc, daughter of Derell, King of France, raised them together.

+The story of how Cerball was killed is also told in the Fragmentary Annals.
+It appears that following the battle he went back to Naas via Kildare and as he was riding into Kildare at the head of a band of hostages with Gormfhlaith (the widow of king Cormac whom he had taken as his wife), riding beside him, his young spear carrying servant was riding immediately behind with the spear.
 It was said 'he was going into Cell Dara eastward along the street of the stone steps, with a proud horse under him, when he came opposite a comb-maker's workshop; at that moment the comb-maker set out his antlers, when the horse was opposite him outside.'
 The 'proud horse shied backwards' and Cerball was thrown upon his own spear and gravely wounded.
 He died from the wound one year and a day from that date and was buried among his forefathers in the grave-yard of Nás.
 'Whence was said':